 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed discussed three common types of marriages in which the couple has chosen togetherness over intimacy.
-These three types of marriages are the parent-child marriage, the stormy marriage, and the “perfect” marriage.
+In the last section, we discussed three common types of marriages in which the couple has chosen togetherness over intimacy.
+These three types of marriages are the parent-child marriage, the stormy marriage, and the "perfect" marriage.

-On this track, we will discuss a research study into factors that influence the development of an optimized therapeutic alliance during conjoint therapy for couples dealing with marital conflict.
+In this section, we will discuss a research study into factors that influence the development of an optimized therapeutic alliance during conjoint therapy for couples dealing with marital conflict.

 As a lead-in to their research findings, Symmonds and Horvath offer the following case study:

 Brandon, a middle aged accountant states that he has come to therapy because he is tired of arguing with his wife.
 Alice, a teacher, states that there is little intimacy in her relationship to Brandon, and wants their intimacy to improve.
 During the initial session, Brandon admitted that Alice had threatened to leave him if he did not come to therapy.

 Brandon stated, "The real problem here is that Alice is too emotional.
 Everything makes her fly off of the handle."
 Alice then stated that something must be wrong with her, because she cannot control her emotions when they disagree.
 After hearing this, Brandon stated, "Well, if that’s the problem, shouldn’t Alice just continue therapy by herself?
 Why do I need to be here?"
 Clearly, Brandon and Alice had dissimilar ideas about the goals for therapy, which introduced tension into their therapy sessions.
 Do Brandon and Alice remind you of a couple you may be treating?